Sunday, December 10, 2023

 Salmo trutta (main stem tributary of the Ibar, several kms north of Mitrovica).

 Phoxinus sp.
 An adult from cold waters.
-Minnows in this area could be the native species, perhaps Phoxinus csikii, or some translocated species.
+Minnows in this area could be the native species, perhaps Phoxinus csikii.

 Phoxinus sp.